About the Journal

 Manuscript Submission

-The Journal of the European Association for Chinese Studies publishes only original research articles.
-Previously published articles or manuscripts under consideration elsewhere will not be accepted.
+The Journal of the European Association for Chinese Studies publishes original research articles only.
+Articles that have already been published (in any language) or manuscripts under consideration elsewhere will not be accepted.

-Find more information on how to submit your research article, book review, or abstract of a defended PhD thesis on our "submission" page.
+Find more information on how to submit your research article, book review, or abstract of a defended PhD thesis on our Submissions page

 Language